 - Add a layer of lasagne sheets covering the meat.

-- Follow with a layer of lasagne sauce.
+- Follow with a layer of bechamel sauce.

 - Repeat this 2 more times until you have used all the meat up.
-Finish with a layer of lasagne sauce.
+Finish with a layer of bechamel sauce.

 - Place into the oven and bake for 40 minutes until golden.

-After baking, leave the lasagne to rest for 15 minutes before serving.
-This should help the individual slices to retain their shape.
+- Leaving the lasagne to rest before slicing it, will help the portions retain their shape.

 Looking for More Turkey recipes?